-The political parties and coalitions of political parties, likewise the independent candidates, are held to respect the Constitution as well as the principles of national sovereignty and of democracy.
-They are forbidden to identify themselves to one race, to one ethnicity, to one sex, to one religion, to one sect, to one language or to one part of the territory.
+The political parties and coalitions of political parties participate [concourrent] in the expression of suffrage.
+They are held to respect the Constitution as well as the principles of national sovereignty and of democracy.
+They are forbidden to identify themselves to one race, to one ethnicity, to one sex, to one religion, to one sect, to one language or to one region.